mnightingale/react-native-image-cache-hoc/README.md

 import React, { Component } from 'react' import { StyleSheet, Text, View, Image } from 'react-native'

-import { imageCacheHoc } from 'react-native-image-cache-hoc'
+import { imageCacheHoc } from '@mnightingale/react-native-image-cache-hoc'

 /**
  * Pass the native <Image> component into imageCacheHoc() to create the advanced image component <CacheableImage>.